ESMValGroup/ESMValTool_Tutorial/_episodes/conclusions.md

 - "How can I cite ESMValtool?"

 objectives:
+- "breathe - you're finished now!"
 - "Congratulations & Thanks!”
-- “In this episode, you should find out about the rest of the tutorial, and where to do next."
+- "Find out about the mini-tutorials, and what to do next."
 ---

 ## Congratulations!

 Congratulations on completing the ESMValTool tutorial!
 You should be now ready to go and start using ESMValTool independently.

 The rest of this tutorial contains individual mini-tutorials to help work through a specific issue.
-Please see the contents page for specific

 ### What next?

 From here, there are lots of ways that you can continue to use ESMValTool.

 - You can start from the list of existing recipes and run one of those.
+[LINK to ep 8]
 - You can learn how to write your own diagnostics and recipes.
+[LINK to ep 9]
-- You can contribute your recipe and diagnostics back into ESMValTool
+- You can contribute your recipe and diagnostics back into ESMValTool.
+[Link to ep 10]
-- You can learn how to prepare observational datasets to be suitable for use by ESMValTool.
+- You can learn how to prepare observational datasets to be suitable for use by ESMValTool. [ Link to ep 11]

 ### Where can I get more information on ESMValTool?